diegossl/mercado-pago-api/README.md

   - ELO
   - DINERS CLUB INTERNATIONAL
   - MERCADO LIVRE
-* Cartão de débito virtual Caixa;
+* Virtual debit card Caixa;
-* À vista com boleto bancário;
+* Cash with bank slip;
-* Pagamentos com PEC (em lotéricas);
+* PEC payments (in lottery);
-* Compras de convidados.
-Não é necessário criar uma conta do Mercado Pago para poder fazer o pagamento.
+* Guest purchases.
+It is not necessary to create a Mercado Pago account in order to make the payment.

-## Licença
+## License

 MIT